TonyNguyenAu/Biology/README.md

 📧 Email: nguyenxuantoan@cfvg.org

 #### Summary:
 🚀 Highly skilled and motivated data scientist and team leader with 5+ years of experience in data analysis and 15+ years of team leadership experience.
 Proficient in AI/ML, Python, SQL, and data visualization tools such as Tableau and PowerBI.
 Passionate about driving business decisions and leading teams effectively.
-Currently seeking a challenging data science or data analysis role in Australia.

 #### Education:
 - 💼 MBA, CFVG (Centre Franco-Vietnamien de formation à la Gestion), Hanoi - Vietnam (2013)